SEAL-IIT-KGP/TWINSSE/README.md

 ## System Requirements <a name="sysreq"></a>

-The TWINSSE framework requires heavy CPU-intensive computation and is intended for large multi-core server systems with minimal additional workload.
+The TWINSSE framework requires heavy CPU-intensive computation and is intended for large multi-core server systems with the minimal additional workload.
 We recommend the following system specifications.

 - Intel(R) Xeon v5 or higher server grade (Xeon Gold or higher) multi-core 64-bit CPUs

 - At least 24-48 physical CPU cores (with dual thread) with base frequency higher than 2 GHz.
-The codebase should work with lower number of cores (8-16 physical cores), but the performance is expected to be degraded.
+The codebase should work with lower number of cores (8-16 physical cores), but the performance is likely to be degraded.

 - 64-128 GB RAM or higher